 The first CA EPBD was launched in 2005 and came to a close in June 2007.
-A second phase followed immediately after the first CA EPBD, a third phase ran from 2011 to 2015 and a fourth one from October 2015 to March 2018.
-The current fifth phase started on 1 May 2018 to 31 October 2022.
+A second phase followed immediately after the first CA EPBD, a third phase ran from 2011 to 2015, a fourth one from October 2015 to March 2018, and a fifth phase from 1 May 2018 to 31 October 2022.
 The current sixth phase officially commenced in November 2022 and will run until 31 October 2027 and aims to transpose and implement the EPBD amended Directive 2018/844/EU and the revised EPBD currently under negotation.

 It is organised around meetings between national teams, regularly bringing together over 120 participants from 29 countries.
 It is accompanied by other measures to enhance communication, including a web platform and national reports.

-The CA EPBD has received funding from the European Union’s Horizon 2020 research and innovation programme.
+The CA EPBD received funding from the European Union’s Horizon 2020 research and innovation programme.
 The current, sixth phase of the project, is part-funded by the European Climate, Infrastructure and Environment Executive Agency (CINEA) through the Life Programme.

 The Concerted Action EPBD aims to support the implementation of the Energy Performance of Buildings Directive through the exchange of information and experience among Member States and other participating countries (Norway) with regards to the implementation of the specific European Union legislation and policy on the energy performance of buildings, and in particular with regards to the transposition and implementation of the EPBD, Directive 2018/844/EU, amending Directive 2010/31/EU.